TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

         * Next display a new `give_card` function that **returns** a card instead.
 Have students 'call' the function, however this time have the `give_card` student pass out the card when a student calls him/her.
     	* Debrief the activity and talk about what was learned.
 3. **Lab**
     * Given a shuffled deck list, students will create a program that plays the game 'War' with the user.

+4. **Debrief**
+    * Check student progress and completion of the lab, wrap up by taking any final questions.

 ###Accommodation/Differentiation